Rambo (franchise): John Rambo (TBA)

+In November 2025, Lionsgate acquired global distribution rights to the film.

 Television

 Rambo: The Force of Freedom (1986)

 Rambo: The Force of Freedom was an animated series that ran in 1986 in which John Rambo leads a team called The Force of Freedom to fight an evil organization called S.A.V.A.G.E. (short for Specialist-Administrators of Vengeance, Anarchy and Global Extortion).
 65 episodes were aired.
-Rambo and the Forces of Freedom spawned a line of toys.
+Rambo: The Force of Freedom spawned a line of toys.